chrisy2hats/mem-grep/README.md

 ### Compiling
 From the root of the repository run
 ``
-cmake . && make -j $(nproc) mem-analyze
+cmake . && make -j
 ``
-## Building - GUI
-## On an Ubuntu 18.04 system the GUI build dependencies can be satisfied by running
-``
-sudo apt update && sudo apt install qtbase5-dev qt5-qmake build-essential qt5-default
-``

-## Compile GUI
-``
-qmake src/GUI/mem-grep.pro && make
-``

-There should then be a mem-grep-gui binary in your current directory

 **System Configuration**
 Inorder to be allowed to access a remote processes memory the program must be run as root
 Alternatively the kernel can be configured to allow attaching to non-child processes